About the BiblioBouts Project

 - Generate a model of best practices for the design, development, and deployment of information literacy games.

-Funding for BiblioBouts ended on September 30, 2012.
-Thus we are no longer able to support requests for new games.
-If you are currently a game owner, you will be able to access all data, statistics, and evaluation reports for ongoing and completed games but unable to create new games.
-We cannot grant game-owner status to new requesters.
-The demo BiblioBouts game is not available for the foreseeable future due to incompatibilities with Zotero.
-If you have questions, please contact us at firstname.lastname@example.org.
+Because funding for BiblioBouts ended on September 30, 2012, we are no longer able to support requests for new games.
+If you have questions, please contact Karen Markey, former principal investigator of the BiblioBouts Project at email@example.com.
 Thanks to all who have participated in the BiblioBouts Project!

 • Home • About • Project Activities • Game Play • Evaluation Plan • Progress to Date •